-The Company conducts retail operations in Canada and conducts wholesale operations in North America, the United Kingdom, the European Union, and the Middle East.
+The Company conducts retail operations in Canada and conducts wholesale operations in North America, the United Kingdom and the European Union.
 The Company sources its inventory from several suppliers within and outside North America, and has cross border financing arrangements.
 As a result, the Company is subject to the risks of doing business in jurisdictions within and outside North America.